HOT NEWS! NEW S&CO SCRIPTWRITING TOOLKIT COURSE

 "The whole thing is a miracle of technology and collaborative talent.
 I really enjoy the range of work, so many twists and turns, such great story-telling and performances.
 Thanks for being so friendly and welcoming to newbies like myself and for all the really helpful and constructive comments.
 This monthly event is one great thing that has come about as a result of lockdown." - Nilgin Yusuf, Scriptwriter/Journalist

-OUR APRIL THEME IS: THE LAST SUPPER
+OUR JUNE THEME IS: THE TRIP

 THEMES, RULES & ELIGIBILITY